gifrioli/accidents_curitiba/README.md

-# Don’t Challenge Buses in Curitiba:
+# Don’t Challenge Buses in Curitiba
 Cyclist and pedestrian accidents on exclusive public transport streets ✍️

 Project 3, Lede Program for Data Journalism 2025 at Columbia